Система Orphus

 Meals +

-The cost of the tour includes a full board: breakfast — buffet, lunch — main course, salad and dessert, dinner — main course, vegetables and dessert.
-An alcoholic menu is available for lunch and dinner.
+The cost of the tour includes a full board: breakfast – buffet, lunch – main course, salad and dessert, dinner – main course, vegetables and dessert.
+An alcohol menu is available for dinner.

-Cooks can prepare meals according to your diet if you inform them in advance.
+Chef can prepare meals according to your diet if you inform us in advance.

 What to bring with me +

-Clothing: warm pants, waterproof pants, thermal underwear, sweater, turtleneck, wool cap, covering ears, balaclava/scarf, warm socks, waterproof windproof jacket with hood.
-At the last retirement party you can bring dressy clothes (heels not advised).
+Clothing: warm pants, waterproof pants, thermal underwear, sweater, turtleneck, wool hat covering ears, balaclava/scarf, warm socks, waterproof hooded jacket.
+You can bring dressy clothes for the farewell party (heeled shoes are not recommended).

-Shoes: boots with a grooved sole will allow you to stand most steadily; rubber boots are necessary, but they can be given on the first day of the cruise for free.
-If you plan to take your own boots, they should be up to mid-calf or higher with a thick ribbed non-slip sole.
-In some landings will have to step into the water to a depth of 25 cm.
-Also it can be quite slippery on the ice and on the shore.
-Make sure the boots sit comfortably on a woolen sock, it is important to bring warm insoles.
-In addition, you need sandals, sneakers or any other comfortable shoes for the ship and slippers for the shower.
+Footwear: trekking boots (not compulsory, but recommended for long walks on the shore).
+If you prefer trekking boots to rubber boots, you should bring them with you in your backpack and change them on the shore.
+Boots with grooved soles will give you the most stable footing.
+Rubber boots are also necessary, but they can be given free of charge on the first day of the cruise.
+It is important to bring warm insoles with you.
+If you plan to bring your boots, they should be mid-calf height or higher with thick ribbed non-slip soles.
+Some landings will require stepping into water up to 25 centimeters deep.
+It can also be quite slippery on the ice and on the shore.
+Make sure the boots fit comfortably with a wool sock.
+You will also need sandals, sneakers, or any other comfortable shoes for the ship, and flip-flops for the shower.

-Other: a small backpack for landings (preferably waterproof), warm and waterproof gloves, sunglasses, cream, chapstick, binoculars, earplugs.
+Other: a small backpack for landings (preferably waterproof), warm and waterproof gloves, sunglasses, cream (in windy weather preferably greasy nourishing), lipstick, binoculars, earplugs, swimsuit (for baths, hot springs, and optional bathing in the ocean), towel.

-Documents: passport, boarding pass on board (issued or sent by mail), plane ticket, copy of insurance.
+Documents: passport, boarding pass (issued in advance or mailed), airplane ticket, copy of insurance.

 Booking